nargalzius/MapHelper/README.md

 #### center( _`LatLng`_, _`boolean`_, _`boolean`_ )

+Pans/snaps map view to a supplied coordinate.

-Reposition map based on `LatLng`.
-If no LatLng has been provided, the map will simply "return" to it's original center (useful if you dragged away from it) as set in `myMap.params.center`
+If no LatLng has been provided, the map will simply "return" to its "original" center as set in `myMap.params.center` (useful if you've dragged the map)

-Setting first `boolean` to _true_ will overwrite `myMap.params.center`.
-Setting the second `boolean` to _true_ will snap to the updated view (it pans by default)
+Setting first `boolean` to _true_ will set a new `myMap.params.center`.
+Setting the second `boolean` to _true_ will "snap" to the updated view (it pans by default)

 #### set_maptype( `string` )